ghodratii/timeline-calendar/readme.txt

 == Changelog ==

+= 1.2 =
+* Ability to add multiple events for one day.
+* Reorganize options.
+* Optimize codes.

 = 1.1.2 =
 * Fix HTML rendering in excerpt mode.
 * Translations for Persian has been updated.